dgelbier23/dgelbier23/README.md

 ## Hey, I'm Dylan 👋

-I build AI systems that work in the real world — not just on benchmarks.
+I design and build AI systems with a focus on real-world constraints — not just benchmark performance.

+My work focuses on making modern AI systems — particularly LLMs and vision models — **reliable, efficient, and usable in high-stakes domains like healthcare**.

 My background sits at the intersection of **machine learning**, **computer vision**, and **healthcare AI**.
 I've shipped production systems at BMW Group (MINI Oxford), where I worked on everything from robotic vision pipelines to NLP-driven OCR tools.
 Now I'm focused on where I think the most important problems are: **medical AI** and **LLM-powered clinical tools**.